aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 }
 ```

-You can customize these job definitions to incorporate additional environment variables or volumes/mount points as needed.

-!!! note
-    As of Nextflow 19.07 you can use the `aws.batch.volumes` config option to define additional volumes and mount points.
+You can also use the `aws.batch.volumes` config option to define additional volumes and mount points so that your processes can have access to directories on the host instance.

-!!! important
-    Instances provisioned using the Nextflow specific EC2 Launch Template configure `/var/lib/docker` in the host instance to use automatically [expandable scratch space](../../../core-env/create-custom-compute-resources/), allowing containerized jobs to stage as much data as needed without running into disk space limits.

-### Running workflows
+## Running workflows

 To run a workflow you submit a `nextflow` Batch job to the appropriate Batch Job Queue via:

 * the AWS Batch Console
-* or the command line with the AWS CLI
+* the command line with the AWS CLI

 This is what starting a workflow via the AWS CLI would look like using Nextflow's built-in "hello-world" workflow: